The Purpose of Riposte

 3. Be Who You Are

 3.1 Riposte believes in transparency and honesty.
-Use your own voice; bring your own personality to the forefront and say what is on your mind in a respectful manner.
+Use your own voice; bring your own personality to the forefront and share your experiences in a respectful manner.

 3.2 Some users post anonymously, using pseudonyms or false screen names.
 While Riposte encourages you to be who you are, if you do not use your real name then you must not impersonate anyone in a way that could mislead.